Sanada (wrestler): Los Ingobernables de Japón (2016–2023)

-Championship success (2021–present)

-On July 11 at Summer Struggle in Sapporo night 2, Sanada & Naito defeated Dangerous Tekkers (Taichi and Zack Sabre Jr.) to win the IWGP Tag Team Championships for the first time as a team.
-They would lose the championships at Wrestle Grand Slam in Tokyo Dome, ending their reign at just 14 days.

-At New Years Golden Series on February 19, Sanada would beat Hiroshi Tanahashi for the IWGP United States Heavyweight Championship, marking his first singles championship victory in New Japan Pro-Wrestling since his debut in April 2016.
+At New Years Golden Series on February 19, Sanada would beat Tanahashi for the IWGP United States Heavyweight Championship, marking his first singles championship victory in New Japan Pro-Wrestling since his debut in April 2016.
 Sanada would compete in that years New Japan Cup, where he received a bye to the second round.
-He defeated Aaron Henare in the second round, but lost to Will Ospreay in the third round.
+He defeated Aaron Henare in the second round, but lost to Ospreay in the third round.
 The match ended in a referee stoppage.
 Later, it was revealed Sanada had suffered a fractured orbital bone.
 Sanada vacated the championship at Hyper Battle, ending his reign at 49 days.
 Sanada returned from injury on June 12 at Dominion 6.12 in Osaka-jo Hall, where he faced Ospreay for the vacant US title, as former champion Juice Robinson was forced to vacate due to suffering from appendicitis.
 At the event, Ospreay once again defeated Sanada.
 Also at the event, Sanada was announced to be a part of the G1 Climax 32 tournament in July, where he would compete in the B Block.
 He finished with 6 points, failing to advance to the semi-finals.
+In October, Sanada competed in a tournament to crown the first NJPW World Television Champion, defeating Taichi in the opening round.
+Sanada then defeated Kenta in the following round.
+In the semi-final round, Sanada lost to Ren Narita, ending his tournament campaign.
+The following month, Sanada teamed with Naito in the World Tag League, however, the group failed to reach the finals, after ending the tournament with 12 points.
+At Wrestle Kingdom 17, Sanada teamed with Naito and Bushi, losing to Tanahashi, Shota Umino and Keiji Muto, in a six-man tag team match, which was Muto's NJPW retirement match.
+On Night 2 on January 21, Sanada lost to former tag team partner Manabu Soya, in a series of matches between Los Ingobernables de Japón and the Kongo stable.